A Survey on the Local Divisor Technique: Church-Rosser congruential languages

-This means that every $T$-rule $\ell \to r$ yields a $h$-invariant rule $c\ell \to cr$.
-We can transform the system $T \subseteq K^* \times K^*$ for $g$ into a system $T' \subseteq A^* \times A^*$ for $h$ by
+This means that every $T$-rule $\ell \to r$ yields a $\varphi$-invariant rule $c\ell \to cr$.
+We can transform the system $T \subseteq K^* \times K^*$ for $\psi$ into a system $T' \subseteq A^* \times A^*$ for $\varphi$ by

 Since $T$ is confluent and weight-reducing over $K^*$, the system $T'$ is confluent and weight-reducing over $A^*$.
 Combining $R$ and $T'$ leads to $S = R \cup T'$.
-The left sides of a rule in $R$ and a rule in $T'$ cannot overlap, and hence $S$ is confluent, see \eg~\cite[Theorem~1.1.13]{bo93springer}.
-Therefore, $S$ is a weighted Church-Rosser system such that $h$ factorizes through $A^* / S$.
+The left sides of a rule in $R$ and a rule in $T'$ cannot overlap.
+Therefore, $S$ is a weighted Church-Rosser system such that $\varphi$ factorizes through $A^* / S$.
 Suppose that every word in $\IRR_T(K^*)$ has length at most $k$.
-Here, the length is over the alphabet $K$.
+Here, the length is over the extended alphabet $K$.
 Similarly, let every word in $\IRR_R(B^*)$ have length at most~$m$.
 Then

-and every word in $\IRR_S(A^*)$ has length at most $(k+2)m+k+1$.
-In particular, $\IRR_S(A^*)$ and $A^* / S$ are finite. \end{proof}
+and every word in $\IRR_S(A^*)$ has length at most $(k+2)m$.
+In particular $\IRR_S(A^*)$ and $A^* / S$ are finite. \end{proof}

-Let $(B,{\Abs{\cdot}})$ be a weighted alphabet.
-If $G = \os{1}$ is trivial, then the na\"ive system $T = \set{b \to \varepsilon}{b \in B}$ is a weighted Church-Rosser system of finite index (the size of $B^*/T$ is one) such that every homomorphism $g : B^* \to G$ factors through $T$.
-Since every group divisor of an aperiodic monoid is trivial, we obtain the following corollary.